SIGN UP FOR NEWSLETTER

 Be the First to Know.
 Sign up to newsletter today

 Kutch Embroidery or Gujarati Embroidery is used in blouse designs & furnishings.
-This embroidery includes mirror work in the middle of colourful threads/cross stitches.
+This embroidery includes mirror work,colourful beads & coins stitched onto a cloth with colourful threads/cross stitches.
+It depicts the vibrant way of life of the gypsies.

 Available in Delhi:- Gurjari Janpath Market Sitara